MattHJensen/numfocus.org/content/pages/projects/join-as-project.rst

 -------------------------

 In our efforts to promote and support high-level languages, reproducible scientific research and open-source development, NumFOCUS offers a Fiscal Sponsorship program.
-The Fiscal Sponsorship program is a way for for donors to financially contribute toward the progress of a NumFOCUS affiliated project while also receiving benefits of contributing to 501(c)3 charity.
+The Fiscal Sponsorship program is a way for donors to financially contribute toward the progress of a NumFOCUS affiliated project while also receiving benefits of contributing to 501(c)3 charity.

 NumFOCUS offers two models of Fiscal Sponsorship - *Grantor-Grantee* and *Comprehensive*.
 In both models, the project must act to further the tax-exempt purposes of NumFOCUS according to Section 501(c)(3) of the Internal Revenue Code as being organized and operated exclusively for one or more purposes including charitable, educational, and scientific.